ajs17/memills/content/people/mills-edward-hallock-1819-family/features/mills-home-brooktondale.md

 </figcaption>
 </figure>

-According to [Civil War in the East](https://civilwarintheeast.com/us-regiments-batteries/new-york-regiments-and-batteries/artillery-and-engineers/50th-new-york-engineers/), Charles Personius' regiment, the 50th Engineers, were also engaged in "Seven days before Richmond" 25 Jun to 01 Jul.
+According to [Civil War in the East](https://civilwarintheeast.com/us-regiments-batteries/new-york-regiments-and-batteries/artillery-and-engineers/50th-new-york-engineers/), Charles Personius' regiment, the 50th Engineers, were also engaged in "Seven days before Richmond" 25 Jun to 01 Jul, 1862.

 {{% fig "mills-home/richmond-after-evacuation" "800" /%}}

-Willis Wolcott's wife [Allela (Roe) Wolcott](https://www.findagrave.com/memorial/187989399/allela-wolcott) (1868 to 25 Apr 1897) predeceased him, and after Willis drowned while working as a commercial fisherman at Redondo Beach California, Ellen raised his three young sons.
-One of those sons, [Earl A. Wolcott](https://www.findagrave.com/memorial/56100184/earl-a-wolcott) (Jan 1891 to 12 May 1918) died in combat in World War One, the "first Tompkins County boy to give his life in actual fighting against the Germans", dying in a French hospital on 13 May 1917 after being "seriously burned by a gas shell".
+Willis Wolcott's wife [Allela (Roe) Wolcott](https://www.findagrave.com/memorial/187989399/allela-wolcott) (1868 to 25 Apr 1897) predeceased him, and after Willis drowned while working as a commercial fisherman at Redondo Beach California, Ellen raised her three young grandsons.
+One of those grandsons, [Earl A. Wolcott](https://www.findagrave.com/memorial/56100184/earl-a-wolcott) (Jan 1891 to 12 May 1918) died in combat in World War One, the "first Tompkins County boy to give his life in actual fighting against the Germans", dying in a French hospital on 13 May 1917 after being "seriously burned by a gas shell".

 {{% fig "mills-home/1918-01-03-The-Ithaca-Journal-Ithaca-NY-p5" "500" /%}}